chedieck/oraki/README.md

 TODO
 ---
-- [ ] Save all main translations, not the first one
 - [x] Create function to do many queries from a file
-- [ ] Get context phrase when not provided and it exists
+- [x] Get context phrase when not provided and it exists
+- [ ] Remove support for custom phrase